 Graduates of M.S. degree programs in aerospace engineering who are interested in teaching often obtain a Ph.D. in aerospace engineering.
 However, this degree is typically not required for careers outside of academia.

-Despite the BLS predicting a decline in jobs during the 2014-2024 decade, students interested in becoming pilots have a wide range of academic options ahead of them, including a Bachelor of Science in Aeronautical Science, a Bachelor of Science in Aerospace Engineering, and a Master of Science in Aerospace Engineering, not to mention likelihood of a really high salary.
+BLS predicting a growth in jobs during the 2018-2028 decade, students interested in becoming pilots have a wide range of academic options ahead of them, including a Bachelor of Science in Aeronautical Science, a Bachelor of Science in Aerospace Engineering, and a Master of Science in Aerospace Engineering, not to mention likelihood of a really high salary.